Serena Williams Won’t Apologize For Being the Best

 Serena Williams is rightfully, shamelessly confident, which she not only exudes but will also vocalize if asked.
 Just a month after the tennis star remarked that she “has never been intimidated by anyone” in response to a sexist question, Williams was lobbed a question about being one of the greatest athletes of all time, to which she did not rebut or apologize.
 She instead acknowledged it, as she should.

-Williams beat Madison Keys at Wimbledon on Friday, after which she went to a press conference where Telegraph’s Jamie Johnson asked her if it’s hard being “the one to beat” because everyone who plays her brings their A-game to the court.
+At a Wimbledon press conference, Telegraph’s Jamie Johnson asked Williams if it’s hard being “the one to beat” because everyone who plays her brings their A-game to the court.

 “I’m glad someone admitted that,” Williams responded.
 “But yeah, every single match I play, whether I’m coming back from a baby, or surgery, it doesn’t matter, because these young ladies bring a game that I’ve never seen before … That’s what makes me great.
 I always play everyone at their greatest, so I have to be greater.”